MagneticParticleImaging/MPIReco.jl/examples/BGEstimation/README.md

-# Motion Compensation Example
+# Background Estimation Example

-This folder contains example code for applying motion compensation to multi-patch MPI data.
+This folder contains example code for applying a joint reconstruction of background and particle concentration of MPI data.
+The method uses a background dictionary that is setup using the background scans measured during system matrix acquisition.

 ## Installation